jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### Hidden Infrastructure

 Not so much a pattern, but a difference in handling infrastructure setup between a possible application architecture this kind of service architecture.
-In the application architecture the infrastructural context may be determined by the top-level project and passed down to the deeper layers as for instance repository interfaces or interfaces on [security](aspects.md#security), while in the service architecture the infrastructural context might be determined by the bottom-level project.
+In the application architecture the infrastructural context may be determined by the top-level project and passed down to the deeper layers as for instance [`Repository interfaces`](patterns.md#repository) or interfaces on [security](aspects.md#security), while in the service architecture the infrastructural context might be determined by the bottom-level project.
 At least in case of multi-dispatch this seems necessary.
 A bottom-level project, for instance JJ.Services.Ordering.Email does not expose that there will be smpt server setup.
 You cannot see that from the constructor or interface.
 The service would handle all that internally.

 ### Tag Model